ZEPETO-Templates/FashionBattle_Template/README.md

 5. To apply the changes to instances of the prefab in your scene, select each instance and click the "Apply" button in the Inspector window.
 6. Test your changes in Play mode to ensure they work as expected.
 7. If you need to make further modifications, repeat the above steps.

-That's it!
-You've now modified a UI prefab in Unity.

 <h3>Themes Names</h3>